smokepm/Code-For-Masters-Thesis/README.md

   - Daily smoking
   - E-cigarette use
 - **Subgroup Analysis**:
-  - By income level
-  - By demographic characteristics
   - By political leaning of states (Republican vs. Democratic)
 - **Robustness Checks**:
   - Alternative treatment definitions